 5- The music

-Using music is highly encouraged on Twitch, as it helps you to set a mood and keep your viewers engaged.
-But just like in any other platform, you just can randomly put any kind of music you like, it has to be royalty free.
+Using royalty-free music for streaming is highly encouraged on Twitch, as it helps you set a mood and keep your viewers engaged.
+But just like in any other platform, you can’t just randomly put any kind of music you like—it has to be royalty free.
 Even if it is just music going on in the background, Twitch can penalize you for not respecting the copyright guidelines (you don’t want to pull a Dr. Disrespect).

 A few more tips:

-- Be consistent: by broadcasting often, you will be able to generate an audience of true followers.
+- Be consistent: by streaming on Twitch often, you will be able to generate an audience of true followers.

 - Use social media to further engage with your audience outside of Twitch.